-4.1 If you are seeking a mandatory rebate under Clause 3.2 of this Application, for which you are entitled to a 75% rebate, are you also applying to the Council to increase that rebate?
-YES • NO • Please e specify the amount of rebate that you are applying for: \$ 4.2 If you are applying for a discretionary rebate under Clause 3.3 of this Application, please specify the rebate amount you are applying for: \$ e specify why you (or the organisation you represent) need financial assistance in a rebate and why the amount of rebate you have applied for is appropriate.
+AMOL UNT OF REBATE 4.1 If you are seeking a mandatory rebate under Clause 3.2 of this Application, for which you are entitled to a 75% rebate, are you also applying to the Council to increase that rebate?
+YES • NO • Pleas e specify the amount of rebate that you are applying for: \$ 4.2 If you are applying for a discretionary rebate under Clause 3.3 of this Application, please specify the rebate amount you are applying for: s e specify why you (or the organisation you represent) need financial assistance that a rebate and why the amount of rebate you have applied for is appropriate. •••••